allholy/BSD10k/README.md

 ## Audio data
 The original files downloaded from Freesound are converted to a standardized format of uncompressed 44.1 kHz 16-bit mono audio files, with any sounds longer than 30 seconds cropped to that duration.
-The dataset can be downloaded as a single .zip file (~7.4G):
+The audio files of the dataset can be downloaded as a single .zip file (~7.4G):

 **[Download BSD10k dataset](https://drive.google.com/file/d/1jyEwyY7TqevOqwMzM1kmWf7gbhrT4Yj0/view)**